 President Trump signed sweeping tax legislation in 2017 that capped property taxes and other state and local taxes (SALT) deductions at $10,000.
-This change went into effect in January 2018, which impacted 2018 taxes that were filed in April 2019.
+This change went into effect in January 2018, which impacted 2018 taxes that were filed in April 2019, and continues to impact taxes today.
 The SALT deduction became a major worry for many homeowners in high-tax states.
-To lessen the impact, some of these homeowners prepaid property taxes for 2018 by December 31, 2017 to deduct them from their 2017 tax bill.
+To lessen the impact, some homeowners can prepay property taxes for the next calendar year before the end of this year in order to deduct them from their current tax bill.
 Let’s take a look at the tax advantages of paying your taxes before January 1.

 What to Know About Prepaying Your Property Taxes